mkdocstrings/mkdocstrings/docs/troubleshooting.md

     v2 = 2
     """The second choice."""
 ```

-It does not look better, I know, but this is the price to pay.

 ### My wrapped function shows documentation/code for its wrapper instead of its own